Feyerabend/vm/jvm1/README.md

 one might think.
 The specification for JVM is open to different implementations, e.g. both as a stack and/or as registers for these local variables/arguments.
-Special hardware could make use of these *conceptual specification*, rather than haveing a description of a reference implementation, for memory or speed considerations.
+Special hardware could make use of these *conceptual specification*, rather than having a description of a reference implementation, for memory or speed considerations.

 There is only one method in the class 'Mul', which is called 'mul'.